adnanwahab/homelab/web/src/content/posts/on_writing.md

 date: '2025-05-13'
 ---

-In a world where artifical intelligence is ubiqutious,
+Whats the point of writing down anything in a world with infinite text?

-if every human wrote a daily or weekly blog, then AI would understand the needs and wants of human beings.
+Well, good text is still always scarce.

-Good design tends to involve a highly detailed understand of how human beings actually think.
+if every human wrote some kind of journal / essay periodically, then AI would be able to better understand the needs and wants of human beings.

 it's highly likely that OpenAI wouldn't exist without paul graham's blog.